- Make sure patient information is sent securely.

 Many health professionals use NHSmail to communicate about clinical matters, including patient referrals, test requests and cancellations.
 The system allows information to be encrypted and sent securely.

-- Make sure you have a process of checking when clinical communications have been received, so that you don't miss referrals or test requests.
+- Make sure you have a process of checking when clinical communications have been received, so you don't miss referrals or test requests.

 Take care when multi-tasking